 Now, if you’ll excuse me, it’s back to unpacking.

 We’ve become a very mobile culture.
 Education, jobs, adventure, marriage – there are a lot of things that call us away from home in ways that were unprecedented even a generation ago.

 I’m like a lot of people in that I’ve moved around a lot, especially in the past few years.
-For instance, this week marked my 16th move since fall of 1993, with seven of them being of the interstate/cross-country variety.
+For instance, this is the 33rd place I have lived in my life and last week marked my 17th move since fall of 1993, with eight of them being of the interstate/cross-country variety.

 Three or four times I was in a place for a couple years or more, so that means there have also been times when I moved more than once a year, with all the stress that comes with it.
 (And this doesn’t even account for the times I moved back into the family home through the years – summers during college, for instance; I had multiple tours at 3870 Eastview Dr.)

-Move 16 has been one of the hellish ones.
-The job market in Denver, the city I have come to regard as home, is terrible.
-So I finally gave up on working for myself – something I’m not well suited for anyway – and the result is a new job with a great company 1331 miles away in Seattle.
+Move 16 was one of the hellish ones.
+The job market in Denver, the city I have come to regard as home, was terrible.
+So I finally gave up on working for myself – something I’m not well suited for anyway – and the result was a new job with a great company 1331 miles away in Seattle.
 That’s a significant upheaval by any standard.
-I know a few good folks up here, but I certainly don’t have the kind of network waiting for me that I developed over the course of the 20 years, off and on, that I lived in the 5280.

-So in many ways it feels like another of my blind moves into the wild blue yonder, my entire life in the back of a truck and nothing before me but an unfamiliar road and the desperate hope that maybe this stop will finally be the one where I find happiness waiting for me.
+So in many ways it feels like another of my blind moves into the wild blue yonder, my entire life in the back of a truck and nothing before me but an unfamiliar road and the desperate hope that maybe things will finally begin working out.